ghanavatia/tinkercad-labs/README.md

 2. If you would like to get started in learning Tinkercad, navitate to [tutorial.md](tutorial.md).
 This will include videos and articles that may be useful to learn how Tinkercad works.

-3. For each part(s) of the labs, there may be associated resources (i.e., example code, block diagrams) that may help you as you progress through the lab.
-They can be found through a combination of either your class' specific folder, or the "General Resources" folder in the current directory.

 ### Questions/Comments/Concerns

 Should you have any questions, please email Professor Ghanavati at [ghanavatia@wit.edu](mailto:ghanavatia@wit.edu).